Daniel-Ian-Robinson/Arduino_Component_Setups/Components.md

 ## Potentiometer

-Reads the potentiometer knob's value which is in the range [0, 1023].
+A knob with physical lower and upper bounds.
+It outputs a value in the range [0, 1023].

 ![Potentiometer Schematic](/Components/potentiometer/Schematic_bb.png)